Pavankumar21github/JavaFX/README.md

 # JavaFX Project

 ## Overview
-This project is a JavaFX application designed to [brief description of what your application does].
-It demonstrates the use of JavaFX for building modern, visually appealing user interfaces in Java.
+This project is a JavaFX application

 ## RequirementsUser
 - Java Development Kit (JDK) 11 or higher